2025 Phoenix Food Action Plan

 • Progress on Action: Initiated a City Farmland Preservation Interdepartmental Work Group to identify opportunities to conserve existing urban farmland and create future innovative food production.

-• Progress on Action: Collaborating with the Coalition for Farmland Preservation and the Maricopa County Food Systems Coalition to create more access to land for food production.
+• Progress on Action: Collaborated with the Coalition for Farmland Preservation and the Maricopa County Food Systems Coalition to create more access to land for food production.

-• Progress on Action: Supporting research efforts of the Maricopa County Food Coalition in creating a Farmland Preservation Toolkit.
+• Progress on Action: Supported research efforts of the Maricopa County Food Coalition in creating a Farmland Preservation Toolkit.

 Strategy 3: Explore the utilization of city of Phoenix owned parcels as opportunities for urban agriculture, focused on food deserts within irrigation district.

-• Progress on Action: Developing an inventory of city-owned land through the Farmland Preservation Interdeparmental Work Group available for food production with the goal to offer land for lease in 2023-2024.
+• Progress on Action: Developed an inventory of city-owned land through the Farmland Preservation Interdeparmental Work Group available for food production.

 Strategy 4: Support the growth of land uses that contribute to a healthy and sustainable food system (i.e. grocery stores, community gardens, urban farms and other urban agriculture elements).